towhee-io/towhee/docs/get-started/data-collection.md

 # What is DataCollection

 DataCollection is a pythonic computation and processing framework for unstructured data in machine learning and data science.
-It allows a data scientist or researcher to assemble a data processing pipeline, do his model work (embedding, transforming, or classification) and apply it to the business (search, recommendation, or shopping) with a method-chaining style API.
+It allows a data scientist or researcher to assemble a data processing pipeline, do his model work (embedding, transforming, or classification) and apply it to the business (search, recommendation, or shopping) with a method-chaining style API:

-Here is a short example for numerical computation with DataCollection:
 ```python
 >>> dc = DataCollection.range(5)
 >>> (